 While not designed for adult use, Linda gave the mattress a two-night spin.
 Find out her thoughts below...

-Once you've finished reading this handy review, we'd recommend heading over to our guide to how to choose a mattress.
-You'll find more options available over in our guide to the best toddler mattresses, too.
+Once you've finished reading this handy review, we'd recommend heading over to our guide to the best mattresses to see all our top picks.

 Type: Dual foam/open coil springs

 Sizes: Small single, single, small double and double

 The Noah Toddler Mattress will suit little people with sensitive skin and/or allergies – ideal for bunk beds.